Skip to main content

 E) Lack of Explainability

 Lack of explainability in AI decisions can hinder user trust and acceptance.
 Investing in explainable AI techniques and providing clear, understandable explanations for AI outputs are essential for user confidence.
-Ensuring that AI decisions can be understood and justified is crucial for broader acceptance and trust.
+Ensuring that AI decisions are understandable and justifiable is crucial to broader acceptance and trust.

 Useful link: AI in Business: Opportunities, Challenges and Best Practices for CEOs and CTOs